anniesurla/TensorRT/docsrc/contributors/lowering.rst

     `Torch-TensorRT/core/lowering/passes/fuse_addmm_branches.cpp <https://github.com/pytorch/TensorRT/blob/master/core/lowering/passes/fuse_addmm_branches.cpp>`_

 A common pattern in scripted modules is tensors of different dimensions use different constructions for implementing linear layers.
-We fuse these different varients into a single one that will get caught by the Unpack AddMM pass.
+We fuse these different variants into a single one that will get caught by the Unpack AddMM pass.

 .. code-block:: none